Test Your Knowledge with This A to Z Guide of Cooking Terms and Definitions

 A category of sugar substitutes that have no nutritional value.
 Because they have unique attributes, they should not be substituted for other sweeteners unless a recipe calls for them specifically.

-A brightly-colored salad green with a slightly bitter, peppery mustard flavor.
-It is also called rocket and resembles radish leaves.
+A brightly colored salad green with a slightly bitter, peppery mustard flavor.
+It is also called rocket and it resembles radish leaves.

 To cook food, covered or uncovered, using the direct, dry heat of an oven.
 The term is usually used to describe the cooking of cakes, other desserts, casseroles, and breads.